ninfa-labs/nft-suite/README.md

 ```

 The `--broadcast` flag should only be used in order to deploy on the real testnet or mainnet, if the flag is omitted,
-Foundry will use the an RPC endpoint if provided and do a dry-run deployment, if no endpoint is provided it will deploy
+Foundry will use an RPC endpoint if provided and do a dry-run deployment, if no endpoint is provided it will deploy
 on a local blockchain (Anvil).

-Deploy to local blockchain:
+Example using a custom RPC endpoint (local node):

 ```
 forge script script/Deploy.s.sol --fork-url http://localhost:8545
 ```

-Specify gas price:
+If gas prices are high, it may be useful to specify the price manually in order to save some ETH on mainnet:

 ```
 forge script script/Deploy.sol --fork-url=${RPC_URL_MAINNET} -vv --with-gas-price 70000000000 --legacy --verify --broadcast
 ```

-Deploy without a deployment script and attempt to verify contracts, the `--verify` flag can added while running scripts
-as well.
+Alernatively, use Foundry `create` to deploy and verify a contract without a deployment script:
 ```
 forge create --rpc-url=${RPC_URL_SEPOLIA} --constructor-args ${ARG1} ${ARG2} --mnemonic=${MNEMONIC} --etherscan-api-key=${API_KEY_ETHERSCAN} --verify src/token/ERC1155/presets/ERC1155Base.sol:ERC1155Base
 ```